FabienDupontPro/fab-production/docs/from-junior-to-senior.md

 Retrospectives help teams improve when done right.
 Avoid these mistakes:

-**1. Changing format every time**

-Pick a format and stick with it for several sessions before trying something new.
+- **Changing format every time**: Pick a format and stick with it for several sessions before trying something new.

-**2. Taking on all the work yourself**

-The whole team should fix process problems, not just you.
+- **Taking on all the work yourself**: The whole team should fix process problems, not just you.
 When producers do all the fixing, teams stop caring about how work happens.

-**3. Always running the show**

-Take turns hosting so you can be a participant too.
+- **Always running the show**: Take turns hosting so you can be a participant too.
 Retros aren't complaint sessions aimed at you, they're team improvement tools.

-**4. Bad timing**

-Find the right frequency.
+- **Bad timing**: Find the right frequency.
 Too often means improvements don't have time to work.
 Too rare means problems fester.

 ## Daily Habits of Great Producers

 The best producers I know do these things:

-**1. Play the game**

-Stay connected to the player experience.
+- **Play the game**: Stay connected to the player experience.
 Know how development decisions affect the game.

-**2. Handle important but not urgent stuff**

-Block time for these tasks before they become emergencies.
+- **Handle important but not urgent stuff**: Block time for these tasks before they become emergencies.

-**3. Treat everything like it ships tomorrow**

-This ensures quality work and thorough planning.
+- **Treat everything like it ships tomorrow**: This ensures quality work and thorough planning.

-**4. Stay close to your team**

-Regular check-ins help you spot issues with morale and progress.
+- **Stay close to your team**: Regular check-ins help you spot issues with morale and progress.

-**5. Make standups about planning**

-Focus on the day ahead, not just status reports.
+- **Make standups about planning**: Focus on the day ahead, not just status reports.

-**6. Think before interrupting**

-Ask if it can wait before breaking someone's focus.
+- **Think before interrupting**: Ask if it can wait before breaking someone's focus.
 Most things aren't truly urgent.

-**7. Keep a good task list**

-Whether paper or digital, maintain a current, prioritized list of what needs doing.
+- **Keep a good task list**: Whether paper or digital, maintain a current, prioritized list of what needs doing.

 ## Growing Up